AMPS, WATTS, AND VOLTS: A GUIDE TO MEASURING POWER

-Volts: the SI unit of electromotive force, the difference of potential that would drive one ampere of current against one ohm resistance.
+Volts: The SI unit of electromotive force, or the difference of potential that would drive one ampere of current against 1 ohm resistance.

 Watts: The SI unit of power, equivalent to one joule per second, corresponding to the power in an electric circuit in which the potential difference is one volt and the current one ampere.

 After reading these definitions, it may still be unclear what the terms actually mean.
 A helpful analogy is to think of electricity like flowing water.
 Amps would indicate the volume of water that’s moving, and volts would indicate the water pressure.
 Different combinations of volts and amps would yield different types of flows.
 For example, high pressure with low volume would be like a dental Waterpik, while high pressure and high volume would be like a fire hose.
 Watts measures how much force is produced by a type of electrical flow.

 Your circuit breaker can only handle a certain amount of amperage, or a certain volume of electricity.
 It has a specific amperage rating that allows it to work and provide your home with electricity.
 If this limit is exceeded, your breaker will shut down in order to prevent your home’s wiring and appliances from being damaged.

 HOW DO YOU FIND OUT YOUR HOME’S AMPERAGE?

 This is pretty simple.
 All you have to do is go to your circuit breaker and check the handle.
 Most household circuits carry 15-20 amps, and the newer your home is the higher the amperage is more likely to be.
 By knowing what your amperage is, you can know how many devices you can support with it.